Native Americans and World War II: Native service

 Against a background of the popular Hollywood image of the Native American warrior spirit in American popular culture, Native American men were generally regarded highly by their fellow soldiers, and their role appealed to the public.
 They first saw action in the Pacific Theater along with the rest of the US Army and Navy.
 The first known Native American casualty of war was a young Oklahoma man who died during the Japanese attack on Pearl Harbor.

 Over the course of the war, Native American men fought across the world on all fronts, and were involved in many of the most critical battles involving American troops, including Iwo Jima—the site of Ira Hayes' triumphant moment in the famous photograph of Raising the Flag on Iwo Jima with five of his fellow Marines—the invasion of Normandy, the liberation of the Philippines, the Battle of the Bulge, the liberation of Paris, and the liberation of Belgium.
-Native Americans were also among the first Americans to enter Germany and played a role in the Battle of Berlin liberation of Berlin.
+Native Americans were also among the first Americans to enter Germany and played a role in the liberation of Berlin.
 Casualty reports showed Native Americans fighting as far away as Australia, North Africa, and Bataan.
 Native American soldiers were sometimes mistaken by white American soldiers for Japanese soldiers and taken prisoner or fired upon.

 One of the most significant benefits that Native American men and women obtained from the war effort were the honors they received for serving including pow wows arranged prior to their deployment or upon their return.
 Another benefit were the new skills that could be gained that might lead to better jobs.
 Due to both the waning sense of isolation on reservations brought on by the war and the influx of money, Native Americans began to have access to consumer goods and services.
 The average Native American income increased to $2,500 by 1944, two-and-a-half times greater than in 1940.
 However, the average salary of a Native American was still only a quarter of the average salary of a white American.

 More than 30 Native Americans were awarded the Distinguished Flying Cross, the third-highest aviation honor.
 Not counting the Purple Heart, more than 200 military awards were awarded to Native Americans.
 The most decorated Native American in the history of the United States Army is Pascal Poolaw, who, after World War II, went on the serve in the Korean War and the Vietnam War, earning a Distinguished Service Cross, four Silver Stars, five Bronze Stars, and three Purple Hearts.
 Although many Native Americans received recognition for their military service in terms of awards, these awards were later used during the termination period by the Bureau of Indian Affairs as proof that Native Americans were eager to assimilate into American culture.